EdwardBock/wordpress-theme-starterkit/README.md

 ```

 Goto [localhost:8080](http://localhost:8080/), install WordPress, activate
-the theme and start modifying the code in the `theme` directory.
+the theme and start modifying the code in the `theme` or `src` directories.

 ## Streamline Your Workflow, Enhance Page Quality